lucastvms/Neppo-PET-Project/README.md

 and make `'Roboto'` your default font into index.css

-Pay attention: the following dependencies are needed:
+**Pay attention:** the following dependencies are needed:
 `react >= 16.8.0` and `react-dom >= 16.8.0`

 ### JSS

-JSS is used to make our JS components styling with CSS more organized
+JSS is used to make our JS components' styling with CSS more organized

 ### Personal observation about Material UI